 Should the Portsmouth Naval Shipyard stay open?

-$162 million in funding for improvements to shipyard infrastructure in 2019 was included in a defense spending bill that passed earlier this year.
+$162 million in funding for improvements to shipyard infrastructure in 2019 was included in a recent defense spending bill.

 CONTACT ELECTED OFFICIALS »